renpy/renpy/sphinx/source/style_properties.rst

 =====================

 Each style property expects a specific kind of data.
-Many of these are standard python types, but a few are novel.
+Many of these are standard Python types, but a few are novel.
 Here are descriptions of the novel kinds of value a style property can expect.

 `position`